iomeone/Fun-Scheme-Compiler/README.md

 #### This project was developed in my [CMSC430: Introduction to Compilers Course at the University of Maryland College Park](https://www.cs.umd.edu/class/fall2017/cmsc430/)  under the advising and teaching of [Prof. Thomas Gilray](https://thomas.gilray.org/).

-#### FSC compiles scheme code in [this](https://www.cs.umd.edu/class/fall2017/cmsc430/assignment5.html) input language down to LLVM IR.
-Each assignment of the course compartmentalized components of the final compiler into separate phases.
-The phases are as follows:
+#### FSC compiles [Scheme](https://en.wikipedia.org/wiki/Scheme_(programming_language)) code in [this](https://www.cs.umd.edu/class/fall2017/cmsc430/assignment5.html) input language to LLVM IR.
+Each assignment of CMSC430 compartmentalized components of the final compiler into separate phases, namely assignments 2 through 5 on the course webpage.

+#### At a high-level, the phases of the class compiler are as follows:

 1. Top-level: Adds implicit begin forms explicitly, quotes all datums, desugars defines nested in such begin forms to a letrec*, desugar quasiquote and unquote, and implements a simple pattern matcher.
 2. Desugar: Simplifies complex language forms such as exceptions, dynamic-wind, call/cc, first-class primitives, etc. to terms in a small core language including only a let, lambda-calculus, conditionals, set!, call/cc, and explicit primitive-operation forms.